 We divested our wholly owned subsidiary, Medix, on April 2, 2019 via a stock sale to the local managing director, a related party.
-In exchange for the stock, we received \$2.5 thousand in cash and provided Medix with a \$2.2 million limited-recourse loan.
+In exchange for the stock, we received \$.5 thousand in cash and provided Medix with a \$2.2 million limited-recourse loan.
 The loan is secured by a real estate assets of Medix and repayment is conditional upon the sale of the real estate asset.
+The fair market value of the loan is assessed quarterly and adjusted as necessary to reflect any changes in market environment or the value of the building.
+See Note 22 to the Condensed Consolidated Financial Statements for fair market value of the loan receivable.